varstr/gomc/README.md

 ###Complex Types###
 - Two options are available for complex structs and types: ENCODING_GOB/ENCODING_JSON.
 - JSON is faster, but unable to dump some types like map[int]string.
-- Decoding gob is relatively slow, but works for almost anything .(In the worse case, implements GobEncoder and GobDecoder by yourself)
+- Decoding gob is relatively slow, but works for almost anything.
+In the worse case, implements GobEncoder and GobDecoder by yourself.

 ###Benchmark Detail###
 ```